gramcraka/DDSCaseStudy2/Analysis.md

 ## Introduction
-As we are learning about Data Science we are building a tool box to help us in our careers.
-Each of these tools have differenct uses.
-Some are for analysis of the data, ie. ANOVA, t-test, and linear regressions to name a few.
-Some are to visualize the data and its characteristics, ie. Scatterplots, box plot, and histograms to name a few.
-Some are to get to and clean the data, Python, r, and SAS are a few of these tools.
-This study will be focusing on the R programming language and what is can do for us in our careers as data scientists.
+This analysis uses several statistical tools to find the relationship between the age of orange trees and their average circumference, as well as look into the monthly average temperatures cities and land areas.
+Each statistical tool has differenct uses.
+Some are for analysis of the data, ie. ANOVA, t-test, and linear regressions.
+Some are to visualize the data and its characteristics, ie. Scatterplots, box plot, and histograms.
+Some are to get to and clean the data, Python, R, and SAS are a few of these tools.
+This study is done using R.

 ## Question 2 of the case study
-For our first example we will be using a built in data set called "Orange."
-Using the built in data set allows us to go straight to the analysis part of the problem.
+Using the "Orange" data set built in to R allows for fast and easy analysis of the data.

-The first question we are going to answer is the mean and medians for the orange trees of different sizes.
-The table below shows mean and medians for every tree size.
+The table below shows mean and medians of trunk circumference for every tree size.

 ```r
 library(plyr)